gps1539/stock_quote/README.md

 When using --influx, influxdb most be running on the target server and you must have a valid user and passwd Graphs can be created using grafana (and other tools) by using influxdb as a datasource.

-Supports exported csv from a google finance portfolio.
+Supports importing transactions from an exported csv from a google finance portfolio.